victor5055/Professional-README-Generator/ReadMe.md

 ## Overview: What Was Accomplished!
 ### Workflow [Back to Table of Contents](#Table-of-Contents)
-Created an awesome and generic ReadMe.md file; which can be utilize for future endeavors
+Created an Awesome ReadMe.md file, which can be utilized for future endeavors.

 ### Screenshots (Building this application)
 ###### [Back to Table of Contents](#Table-of-Contents)